 4. Using a sponge scourer wipe down the inside of the microwave, the door and the ceiling, the dirt and food will come right off.

-2. Cleaning using a lemon
+2. Cleaning a microwave with lemon

 2. Place both halves of the lemon, leaving the rind on, into the water.